Glavo/fallback-jmod/README.md

 Honestly, it's not a good choice.
 The reason is, it should be part of the Jmod format, not something specific to Jlink.

 I chose this because I wanted this little tool that works independently to have better integration with the JDK.
 But I messed up.
-I overestimated the difficulty of injecting custom plugins into the Jlink process., In the end, I still had to implement the parameter parsing part myself and use the `jdk.tools.jlink.internal.Jlink` directly to use my custom plugins.
+I underestimated the difficulty of injecting custom plugins into the Jlink process.
+In the end, I still had to implement the parameter parsing part myself and use the `jdk.tools.jlink.internal.Jlink` directly to use my custom plugins.
 And to my surprise it broke `ModuleHashes`, so in the first prototype I had to do it a dirty way to get it to work.